-This wrap is a great choice for nursing on the go because it gives you excellent coverage and support.
+This ring sling carrier is a great choice for breastfeeding on the go because it gives you excellent coverage and support.

 Using a quality comfort blend of French Terry Cotton and Spandex, the Cuddlebug Baby Wrap keeps your baby close while wrapping him up in a snug, swaddle-like carry.
 Because it’s adjustable and supportive, you can use this wrap for newborns babies and experience a confident, hands-free hold.